NabilaRahman/RNA-Seq-Pipeline/README.md

 ### Usage
 1. Create a Tab-delimited file with SRA Accession IDs in first column <br/>
 2. Specify your inputs in Config.sh File <br/>
-3. From RNA-Seq-Pipeline directory run the following command: <br/>
+3. Navigate to the RNA-Seq-Pipeline directory
+4. Run the following command: <br/>
 ```bash
 ./Run.sh
 ```